jamesAlhassan/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 If a key exists in the dictionary, the value will be replaced If a key doesn’t exist in the dictionary, it will be created You are not allowed to import any module

+8-simple_delete.py -  a function that deletes a key in a dictionary.

+Prototype: def simple_delete(a_dictionary, key=""): key argument will be always a string
+If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module